Prison prescribed for medical centre fraudster

-JAIL has been deemed the best medicine after a con artist fleeced a couple out of $132,000.
+JAIL has been deemed the best medicine after a con artist fleeced a couple out of $132,000 and invested the money between his assets, including a Central Queensland business.

 Ronald James Richardson, the former Fraser Shores Medical Centre owner, duped a couple who approached him after seeing an ad in Mackay.